For convenience, the word “filming” in these guidelines covers motion pictures, videotape, audio recordings, still photography and digital imaging.

 Review these guidelines to make sure you are in compliance with the university’s filming policies and procedures.
 University Communications and Marketing requires at least two weeks’ advance notice for all filming requests to ensure adequate time for processing of paperwork and contracts.
 Filming projects that require university permission and a film contract include but are not limited to:

 - Feature films, short films, television programming (including reality television) and independent films

 - Documentaries that are categorized as news but require the signing of a contract

 All scripts must be approved by University Communications and Marketing prior to a filming request being considered.
 Production companies are responsible for gaining permission for use from individual facilities prior to submission of paperwork.
 Production companies must be able to provide contact information for each facility in the agreement submission.

 Individuals and companies filming on campus are responsible for obtaining the proper permissions and photo releases from the individuals being filmed.

 The use of unmanned aerial vehicles (UAVs) — commonly referred to as “drones” — for filming must be approved by NC State prior to the date of filming.
 Even if NC State approves the use of UAVs, the university may place certain conditions or restrictions on their use.
-Contact University Communications directly for information on UAVs.
+Contact University Communications and Marketing directly for information on UAVs.